The Art of Teaching

 The Theoretical Class: Consisting of a 45-60 minute discourse followed by time for questions, answers and discussion.
 Released at the same time each fortnight as the experiential class.
 The theoretical class forms the basis for ...

-Live Webinar Question Answer and Discussion (1 Hour): One week after the release of each new chapter, you have an opportunity to engage directly with Donna.
+Live Webinar Question Answer and Discussion (75 minutes): One week after the release of each new session, you have an opportunity to engage directly with Donna.
 We will schedule two webinars at different times (on Wednesdays at 10:00 AM or 7:00 PM) NZT to accommodate participants living in different time zones.
 We encourage you to pre-submit questions, so that Donna can offer the very best resources during these live sessions.
 More details are in the FAQ section below, including a handy date and time converter for the very first webinars.

 Follow Through (Anchoring the Material): You’ll be provided with a substantial manual for each module.
 Included in the course material are specific challenges that you can explore on your own, with a partner, or with your students to strengthen your teaching skills.
 This is where good teaching can be transformed into great teaching.

 /mth (for 7 mths)